Jailed Italian anarchist leader enters 100th day of hunger strike | Law-Order

 Jailed Italian anarchist leader enters 100th day of hunger strike

-Initially, they had scheduled it for April 20, but the date was brought forward after Milia said her patient would by then be dead by then.
+Nordio said Cospito was placed under the "41 bis" regime in May, after he sent out messages from prison calling on fellow anarchists to continue their armed struggle.
 Cospito is also protesting against a prosecutors' request to extend his sentence for the bomb attacks from 20 years to a life term, with no parole possibilities.

 Alfredo Cospito, an Italian anarchist leader jailed under strict isolation, entered the 100th day of a hunger strike on Friday, as warnings multiplied that his life is at risk.
 The 55-year-old is protesting against being held under the tough "41 bis" regime, normally reserved for top Mafia bosses like the recently arrested Matteo Messina Denaro.

-The regime involves solitary confinement to prevent inmates from communicating with outside affiliates from behind bars.
+The regime involves solitary confinement to prevent inmates from communicating with affiliates.
 Prisoners are held in small cells with video surveillance in operation at all times.
-Cospito is serving time for a non-fatal shooting against a nuclear energy manager in 2012 and a double bomb attack on a police academy in 2016, which caused no injuries.
+Cospito is serving time for a non-fatal shooting of a nuclear energy manager in 2012 and a double bomb attack on a police academy in 2016, which caused no injuries.

 Until the beginning of January, he was surviving on drinking water and supplements, but he stopped taking them.
 He is now living on water, sugar and honey.
 The national ombudsman for prisoners, Mauro Palma, said Cospito "urgently" needs to be moved out of his prison in Sardinia as it lacks adequate healthcare facilities.